 One of the quite surprising things about Benidorm, a Spanish fishing village turned mega-resort, is its phenomenal architecture.
 A mix of 1960s and 1970s style, when you first arrive the only thing you can think is “God, how awful”.

-Hotels, apartment buildings, cafes – Benidorm has some of the most beautiful retro (and yes, kitch-iest) buildings in Spain.
-Don’t let anyone else tell you otherwise.
+Hotels, apartment buildings, shops, cafes – Benidorm has some of the most beautiful retro (and yes, kitch-iest) buildings in Spain.
+And don’t let anyone else tell you otherwise.

 Just check out these photos from a set of around 300 pictures that I took on just one afternoon wandering around Spain’s famous seaside city.
 Then, the next time you are in Benidorm, look up and start taking some of your own.
 I promise you, these buildings are truly beautiful.